Find your audience!

 Workshop Fee: $395

 This class will be held in a live, online format using the Zoom Platform.

-Class will meet from 10am-4pm EDT
+Class will meet Sat/Sun from 1-5pm ET

 Podcasts have created a powerful and intimate new form for connecting deeply with diverse audiences.
 In this two-day intensive workshop, learn to conceive, produce, and distribute compelling podcast episodes from home.